jsmedinaj/Data-Science-and-Machine-Learning-Toolkit/README.md

 # Data Science and Machine Learning Toolkit :rocket:
 ## This is a repo focused on Data Science :rocket: :fire:
 ### This repo has been made by Jhoan Sebastián Medina Jiménez :smiley:
-I'm Statistician and M.S. of Analytics in progress
+I'm Statistician and M.S. of Analytics in progress in love with data :heart:

 Here you can find: